Second Home Stamp Duty

 Claim Back the Surcharge

-If you paid the surcharge because you bought a new home before selling your old one, you can claim a refund if you sell your previous main residence within 36 months.
+If you paid the surcharge because you bought a new home before selling your old one, you can claim a refund if you sell your previous main residence within the 36-month window.

 Time limit: You must claim within 12 months of selling your old property, or within 12 months of filing your SDLT return (whichever is later).